tommy09ch/Innutrac/README.md

 About
 --------------

-Innutrac is a personal nutrition tracker Android app brought to you by team Polymorph at Cal Poly Pomona.
+Innutrac is a intake nutrition tracker Android app brought to you by team Polymorph at Cal Poly Pomona.